 A popular city attraction is Nishin Goten (herring mansion) - big wooden building from 1897.
 It was initially built in a nearby village and in 1958 moved to the city.
 Visitors can see the difference between squalid conditions of the 1st floor sleeping quarters of 120 workers and ground floor luxury of owners' rooms.

 Another notable building is Sakaushi residence, created by Yoshiya Tanoue, pupil of Frank Lloyd Wright.
 Another popular spot is the Tomioka Catholic church.
 Lots of the buildings have been titled as landmark architecture.
-In nearby Asarigawa Onsen village a new boutique resort that caters for outdoor leisure activity is under development by Wisbey brothers, scheduled for completion 2017.
+In nearby Asarigawa Onsen village a new boutique resort that caters for outdoor leisure activity is under development by the Wisbey brothers, scheduled for completion 2017.
 Otaru is famous for its beer.
 Otaru Beer, next to the canal, is a restaurant with medieval theme.
 The city is also known for its fresh sushi.
 Otaru has substantial bazaars and shopping arcades, though fewer than nearby Sapporo.
 Its prominent industries are arts and crafts like musical boxes and studio glass.

 Port Otaru cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Otaru, Japan.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Otaru, Japan Shiribeshi.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |8 October, 2022|